-Why you should be (more) friendly
+Why you should be eco-friendly about the small things

 And so my friends, this is a picture of a toothbrush.
 But not just any tooth brush, because you know I wouldn’t do that.
 This one serves as a symbol of our planet earth.
 It’s a reminder that we really, really, Really need to get our Sh*t together.